When Can You Leave Your Child Home Alone?

 2. Post emergency numbers in plain sight.

-Included in these numbers should be the number of a friend or neighbor your child can call in non-emergencies if they need assistance.
+Included in these numbers should be the number of a friend or neighbour your child can call in non-emergencies if they need assistance.

 3. Have a plan for what to do.